 Humanists UK has always been heavily involved in education, and in addition to our education policy work and our work in providing education resources, our education campaigns – from state-funded ‘faith’ schools to the school curriculum – are a major part of our campaigning work as a whole.

-Schools are where many people – parents, children and teachers – first encounter religion and religious privilege; school-related requests for help, advice and guidance constitute the largest single category of requests that Humanists UK receives from the public.
-We have campaigned and lobbied for over a century for the rights and interests of humanists and other non-religious people in education, for non-religious beliefs to be respected in schools, and for a genuinely inclusive school system where all pupils are educated together, not separately according to the beliefs of their parents, and will receive a rounded and broad education.
+Schools are where many people – parents, children, and teachers – first encounter religion and discrimination by certain religious groups; school-related requests for help, advice, and guidance constitute the largest single category of requests that Humanists UK receives from the public.
+We have campaigned and lobbied for over a century for the rights and interests of humanists and other non-religious people in education, for non-religious beliefs to be respected in schools, and for a genuinely inclusive school system where all pupils receive a rounded education and are taught together, not separately according to the beliefs of their parents.

-We have a dedicated campaigns officer for our ‘faith’ schools and education campaigns – the only full-time campaigns officer on these issues.
-This campaigner is Jay Harman.
-We’re currently fundraising to enable us to continue to employ Jay throughout 2016.
+We have a dedicated Campaigns Manager for our faith schools and education campaigns – the longest-standing full-time campaigner on these issues.
+We’re currently fundraising to enable us to continue to employ that campaigner throughout the coming year.
 You can support us at http://justgiving.com/nofaithschools.

 We are interested in education for three reasons: